sohale/implisolid/README.md

 **ImpliSolid** is a Geometric Modelling library suitable for solid omdlling engine based on *Implicit Surfaces* modelling (aka *F-REP*).
 The main usecase for ImpliSolid is 3D printing.

-ImpliSolid uses very efficient (vectorised) calculations to provide instant polygonisation of Implicit Surfaces on your browser.
+ImpliSolid uses very efficientcalculations to provide instant polygonisation of Implicit Surfaces efficient eniough to run on your browser using CPU only.

+The main strength is its ability to work efficiently with sharp edges.
+It also uses adaptive subdivition for smooth and perfect curved surfaces.

+It uses "vectorised" numerical calulations to achieve higher speed by utilising Instruction Pipelining in modern CPUs.

 ImpliSolid use is not limited to browsers.
-It is available in C++, native Python and JavaScript.
+It has implementations in C++, Python (native) and JavaScript.

 | | |
 |------:|:-------|